 That’s where vector images and graphic editors come in, doing the more advanced graphical tasks that Photoshop can only dream of.
-Here are six of the best free graphic editors for vector images you should try.
+Here are the best free graphic editors for vector images you should try.

 Don’t want to go through the rigmarole of downloading software that may lump in a whole pile of other software you don’t want?
 SVG-edit is a robust browser-based vector editor that uses the open-source SVG (Scalable Vector Graphics) format.
 It has most of the fancy image-manipulation stuff you’d expect and works in every major browser.

 Let’s start with the best cross-platform vector editor – Inkscape.
 This is a free open-source program with an amazing set of features.
 Inkscape is used by many professional designers and is a full-fledged desktop vector editor available for Linux, Windows, and Mac OS.